andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 I've had many friends ask why I wanted to do this.
 Friends who understand all the sports references I've made and none of the dance ones.
 Friends who wouldn't know Monica Bill Barnes if she walked in the room and did her best Monica Bill Barnes impression.
-And I don't have a satisfactory answer for them.

 I really think it just boils down to two short words, "why not?"
-Seeing as the Latin for "why not" is "cur non," I have no choice but to change my stage name to Andy Curnonthoys.
+Seeing as the Latin for "why not" is "cur non," I reckon I have no choice but to change my stage name to Andy Curnonthoys.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/perf-party.jpg" alt="Party">